finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 ## Compression

-One of important thing before delivering our assets (HTML, CSS, JS and etc) to users, we need to compress it first.
+One important thing before delivering our assets (HTML, CSS, JS and etc) to users, we need to compress it first.
 By compressing our assets alone, we can significantly reduce the total size of our assets, which leads to smaller network payloads when users visit our site or in other words, the smaller the assets, the faster to download.
-Faster download means a faster page load.
+The faster download means a faster page load.

-Some say, we don't need to do compression by ourselves.
-Many hosting platforms, CDNs, and Web Server like nginx or Apache could provide compression dynamically as they get requested by the browser for us.
+Some said we don't need to do compression by ourselves.
+Many hosting platforms, CDNs, and Web Servers like Nginx or Apache could provide compression dynamically as they get requested by the browser for us.
 But, in this guide, we will do compression while we build our project for production.

 To compress our assets, we need **compression-webpack-plugin**.
-By default, this plugin only generate **gzip** compression.
+By default, this plugin only generates **gzip** compression.
 But, since Node.js **v11.7.0** support **brotli** compression, this plugin could also generate **brotli** for us.
 Let's add it to our project:

 ```bash
 # If you're using yarn